 A Duke-supported group has launched a campaign against a bill that would direct the North Carolina Utilities Commission to study potential power market reform in the state.
-Though Duke says it does not direct how groups spend its donations, Democratic legislators say Duke is the only organization in the state to have directly lobbied against the bill.

 The campaign claims to reveal "the ugly truth" about regional transmission organizations (RTOs), which it calls "a Really Terrible Option," and is a project of Citizens for a Responsible Energy Future (CREF), a group that received $500,000 in donations from Duke during last year's state primary elections.
 Though Duke says it does not direct how groups spend its donations, Democratic legislators say the utility is the only organization in the state to have directly lobbied against the bill.